celery/celery/docs/faq.rst

 **Answer**: No.

-Although using RabbitMQ is recommended you can also use Redis, SQS or Qpid.
+Although using RabbitMQ is recommended you can also use SQS or Qpid.
 See :ref:`brokers` for more information.

-Redis as a broker won't perform as well as an AMQP broker, but the combination RabbitMQ as broker and Redis as a result store is commonly used.
-If you have strict reliability requirements you are encouraged to use RabbitMQ or another AMQP broker.
-Some transports also uses polling, so they are likely to consume more resources.
-However, if you for some reason are not able to use AMQP, feel free to use these alternatives.
-They will probably work fine for most use cases, and note that the above points are not specific to Celery; If using Redis/database as a queue worked fine for you before, it probably will now.
-You can always upgrade later if you need to.

 .. _faq-is-celery-multilingual: